 The Elder Scrolls Online is a persistent multiplayer open-world.
 Like the rest of the franchise’s games, you select a character class and immerse yourself into a lengthy adventure.

-The results point there’s something good about the game.
+The results point out there’s something good about the game.
 Nine years after Skyrim premiered, Bethesda is still finding ways to keep the franchise alive and monetized.

 After its 2014 release, TESO had negative reviews.
 Most fans despised the title because of its greedy monthly subscription system.
 Since then, the studio has included many changes and rebranded the game as The Elder Scrolls Online: Tamriel Unlimited.